Love Island Albania: Development

 In 2022, it was rumored that TV Klan and Luana Vjollca had decided to start the show for the first time in Albania.
 In November 2022, it was announced by ITV Studios that an Albanian version of Love Island was in pre-production by TV Klan for two seasons.
 Later, Vjollca also announced that she will be hosting and producing the show in Albania.
-On 12 April 2023, the applications opened for all singles Men and Women, all around Albania.
-Only after 4 days, over 30 thousand single people interested in the official application link of Love Island Albania.
-On 10 July 2023, TV Klan released the first trailer, a one minute and forty-five seconds teaser featuring a group of young people dancing in a yacht, when they receive a message and reads "A big surprise awaits you on the opposite island!
-A super luxurious villa, €50,000 and if you're lucky, you'll find the love of your life".
-As soon as they see it, they abandon the yacht and dive into the sea and running on the beach to get a place in the villa.
-Also Luana Vjollca features, where she open the big door of the villa and at the end read "See you in September".
-On 28 August 2023, on official Instagram account of the show, it was published a new trailer, featuring Vjollca on a beach and at the end she says "Apparently the time has come to fall in love.
-See you on 3 September".
-The first season finally began airing on 3 September 2023 with a special episode showing the new Islanders enter the villa.
-The season ended on 5 November 2023 and was won by Arlind Gashi and Ueda Ndrecaj.
+On April 12, 2023, the applications opened for all singles Men and Women, all around Albania.
+Within 4 days, over 30 thousand people visited the application site.
+On July 10, 2023, TV Klan released the first trailer, featuring host Luana Vjollca.
+On August 28, 2023, a second trailer was published, setting a September 3 release date.
+The show began airing on September 3, 2023, with a special episode showing the new Islanders entering the villa.
+The first season ended on November 5, 2023, with winners Arlind Gashi and Ueda Ndrecaj.

 Broadcast

-The first season of Love Island Albania began airing on 3 September 2023 at 9:00 pm.
-The show was broadcast on TV Klan and aired from Monday to Saturday at 6:20 pm, and also every Sunday at 9:00 pm was the Live Show with Luana Vjollca as host and with Olti Curri and Dalina Buzi as the two Opinionists.
-Every day, from Monday to Sunday on TV Klan, the viewers can watch at 11:45 pm and for 60 minutes live from the villa.
+Love Island Albania was broadcast on TV Klan, and aired Monday to Saturday at 6:20 pm.
+Every Sunday at 9:00 pm, host Luana Vjollca with guests Olti Curri and Dalina Buzi presented the Live Show.
+Starting on September 4, TV Klan aired live footage from the villa for one hour every night.